-This Memorandum has been developed to provide high-level general advice on the setting of signals, triggers, and adaptation thresholds for the North and Central Adaptation Areas.
+This Memorandum has been developed to provide high-level general advice on the setting of signals, triggers, and adaptation thresholds for the Raumati and Paekākāriki Adaptation Areas.
 This is intended to provide a possible starting point for community engagement focused on setting Management Unit specific signals, triggers, and adaptation thresholds.
 The Coastal Advisory Panel (CAP) will propose a set of strawman thresholds as part of their recommendations.
-These could function as a starting point for Council to directly engage with affected communities in the Kāpiti District after Takutai Kāpiti and the CAP.
+These could function as a starting point for Council to directly engage with affected communities in the Kāpiti District after the Takutai Kāpiti project is completed (when CAP provides its recommendations to Council).
 The detailed community engagement for signals, triggers and adaptation thresholds for each Management Unit is anticipated to occur post Takutai Kāpiti.1